loops-wg/gen-info/draft-welzl-loops-gen-info.md

 egress after sending acknowledgements.
 The indication that a packet is a keepalive packet is dependent on the encapsulation protocol.

+### Ingress-relative timestamps

+As an optional procedure, the ingress node can attach a small blob of data to a forward packet that carries an ACK desired flag; this blob is then echoed by the egress in its block 1 acknowledgement.
+This is typically used to attach a timestamp on a time scale defined by the ingress; we speak of an ingress-relative timestamp.
+Alternatively, the ingress can keep a timestamp in its local storage, associated with the PSN of the packet that carries an ACK desired flag; it can then retrieve this timestamp when the block 1 acknowledgement arrives.

+In either case, the LOOPS ingress keeps track of the local segment round trip time (LRTT) based on the (saved or received) timestamp and the arrival time of the block 1 acknowledgement, by setting the ACK Desired flag (D flag) occasionally (several times per RTT) and saving/including a sending timestamp for/in the packet.

+As the egress will send block 1 acknowledgement information right away when it receives a packet with the D flag set, the measurement of LRTT is more accurate for such packets.
+A smoothed local segment round trip time S_LRTT can be computed in a similar way as defined by {{RFC0793}}.
+A recent minimum value of LRTT is also kept as min_LRTT.
+S_LRTT is used as a basis for the overall timing of retransmission and state management.

+Retransmitted packets MUST NOT be used for local segment round trip time (LRTT) calculation.

+### ACK generation

+A block 1 acknowledgement is generated based on receiving a forward packet with a D flag.

+The way block 2 acknowledgement information is sent is more subject to control by the egress.
+Generally, the egress will aggregate ACK bits for at least K packets before sending a block 2; this can be used to amortize the overhead to close to a couple of bits per ACK.
+In order to counter loss of reverse information packets, an egress will also want to send an ACK bit more than once --- a saturation value of 3 or more may be chosen based on setup information.
+Typically, ACK bits already sent will be prepended to ACK bits that are new in this block 2 information set.
+If K packets do not accumulate for a while, the egress will send one or more packets with block 2 information that covers the unsent ACK bits it has so far.

+(Discussion: This works best if the egress has information both about the S_RTT and min_RTT that the ingress uses and the reverse packet loss rate.)

 ## Loss detection and Recovery